ShelendraSendhav/Git-Demo/README.md

 # Git-Demo
-This is my first repository for git &amp GitHub.
+This is my first repository for git & GitHub.